Luke Farrell (baseball): Minnesota Twins

 On December 17, 2020, Farrell signed a minor league contract with the Minnesota Twins organization.
 On April 20, 2021, Farrell was selected to the active roster.
 On April 24, Farrell was removed from the roster after throwing one shutout inning with one strikeout.
-On May 19, 2021, Farrell was again selected to the active roster.
-Farrell made 20 appearances for the Twins, going 1-1 with a 4.74 ERA and 25 strikeouts.
+On May 19, Farrell was again selected to the active roster.
+Farrell made 20 appearances for the Twins, going 1–1 with a 4.74 ERA and 25 strikeouts.
 Farrell was outrighted off of the 40-man roster on October 8.
 On October 14, Farrell elected free agency.

 Chicago Cubs (second stint)

 On April 18, 2022, Farrell signed a minor league contract with the Chicago Cubs.
-He was called up from the AAA Iowa Cubs in late August.
+He was called up from the Triple-A Iowa Cubs on August 24.
 On September 6, Farrell was designated for assignment.

 Cincinnati Reds (second stint)

 On September 9, 2022, Farrell was claimed off waivers by the Cincinnati Reds.
-On September 15, he was designated for assignment.
+In two games for the Reds, Farrell struggled to a 9.00 ERA with 5 strikeouts and 4 walks in 4.0 innings pitched.
+He was designated for assignment by Cincinnati on September 15.
+Farrell cleared waivers and was sent outright to the Triple–A Louisville Bats on September 17.
+He made one appearance for the Louisville to close out the year.
+Farrell elected free agency following the season on October 6.

+Chicago White Sox

+On April 17, 2023, Farrell signed a minor league contract with the Chicago White Sox organization.
+In 37 games (7 starts) for the Triple–A Charlotte Knights, he registered a 5.56 ERA with 52 strikeouts across 55.0 innings of work.
+Farrell elected free agency following the season on November 6.

+Washington Nationals

+On February 6, 2024, Farrell signed a minor league contract with the Washington Nationals.
+In 9 appearances split between the rookie–level Florida Complex League Nationals and High–A Wilmington Blue Rocks, he accumulated a 2.93 ERA with 11 strikeouts over 15 1/3 innings pitched.
+Farrell was released by the Nationals organization on July 7.

+Algodoneros de Unión Laguna

+On July 22, 2024, Farrell signed with the Algodoneros de Unión Laguna of the Mexican League.
+He made 2 appearances (1 start) for the Algodoneros, posting a 1.42 ERA with 3 strikeouts over 6 1/3 innings pitched.
+Farrell announced his retirement from professional baseball on September 27.